Audio Production Schools and Colleges in the U.S.

 Associate Degree Programs

-An associate degree in audio production generally takes two years to earn.
-Degree fields include video and audio production technology or audio engineering.
+An associate degree in audio production generally takes two years to complete.
+Degree fields include video and audio production technology as well as audio engineering.
 The curriculum typically blends theory and applied learning using professional audio production equipment.
-Some programs are designed as transfer programs for students who know they'd like to continue their education at the bachelor's degree level.
+General education units are required; some programs are designed as transfer programs for students to continue their education at the bachelor's level.
+Coursework includes:

 Bachelor's Degree Programs

-Bachelor of Science students generally have a more science-centered curriculum.
+Bachelor of Science students generally take a technology-centered curriculum.
 They explore the physics of sound and the technology for processing it through classes like acoustics, audio recording, audio mixing, and technical project management.
-A Bachelor of Arts curriculum emphasizes music theory and its applications through classes in musical arrangement and sound design, plus digital audio and MIDI sequencing, signal processing, mixing, and mastering audio sound.
+A Bachelor of Arts curriculum emphasizes music theory and its applications through classes in musical arrangement and sound design, plus:

 Related to Audio Production School